mkgold/manifold-docs/developers/integrations/facebook.md

 * If you do not have one, create a Facebook app by following the steps in the [Facebook Developer Docs](https://developers.facebook.com/docs/apps/register#developer-account).

+### Callback URL

+The Manifold API handles OAuth callbacks.
+For Facebook, the callback route is located at `/auth/facebook/callback`.
+For your installation of Manifold, the callback URL will be the fully qualified domain name \(FQDN\) of the API server followed by that path.
+For example, my Manifold API is on the same domain as the client application, and that domain is `manifoldapp.org`, the callback URL would be `http://manifoldapp.org/auth/facebook/callback`.

 ### Setup redirect URL

 1. Log into your account and app at [Facebook Developers](https://developers.facebook.com).
 2. Under the "Products" header in the sidebar, add a new product.
 3. Click "Get Started" on the "Facebook Login" item.
-4. In the "Valid OAuth redirect URIs" field, enter a URL in the form of `[your-manifold-api-route]/auth/facebook/callback`
+4. In the "Valid OAuth redirect URIs" field, enter a URL in the form of

 ![Facebook Redirect Settings](/assets/facebook-redirect.png)